 GEOG 3359.
-Regional Geography: US & Canada.
+Regional Geography: the United States and Canada.
 3 Hours.

 Students are provided a general overview of the land and people of the United States and Canada.
 Topics covered may include the physical environment (weather patterns, landforms and water resources), cultural differences, and the various ways people live and make their living.
 Attention is focused upon the relationships which exist between location, the physical environment and human activity.
 This course is available on-line and via traditional classroom delivery.